aornota/ALFAL/README.md

 years, many of us remain effectively disenfranchised.
 Meanwhile, you flirt with fascism as the world rushes wilfully towards environmental catastophe.

-I suggest the foundation of what might be considered the unofficial paramilitary wing of the Electoral Reform Society.
+I've therefore founded what might be considered the unofficial paramilitary wing of the Electoral Reform Society.

 Naming things is hard.
 For now, "A Life for a Lie" will suffice.